-- They just want to copy and imitate others without using their brain, commonsense, logic, etc. As a result, their mind remains undeveloped, and they end up following the path of Pakhand.
+- Copyists who just want to imitate others without using their own brain, logic (Bibek Budh, ਤਰਕ), etc. As a result, their mind remains deluded and undeveloped, and they end up following the path of Pakhand.

-Simply put: The majority of us do things with either limited or no Knowledge (Wisdom) of the Gurbani, and, thus, with limited or no concern of the consequences, and then keep repeating them (ਬਹੁਰਿ ਕਮਾਵਹਿ ਹੋਇ ਨਿਸੰਕ ॥ sggs 1348).
-As a consequent of this foolishness, we pay the price!
+Simply put: The majority of us do things with either limited or no Knowledge and thus with limited or no concern of the consequences, and then keep repeating them (ਬਹੁਰਿ ਕਮਾਵਹਿ ਹੋਇ ਨਿਸੰਕ ॥ sggs 1348).
+Consequently, we end up wasting precious life!

 - ਸੀਸਿ ਨਿਵਾਇਐ ਕਿਆ ਥੀਐ ਜਾ ਰਿਦੈ ਕੁਸੁਧੇ ਜਾਹਿ ॥੧॥: What can be achieved by merely bowing the head, when the heart remains resorted to falsehood (i.e., nothing is achieved!)? ||1|| (sggs 470).

-However, the Pujaaree sytem wants people to remain ignorant, confused, ritualistic, fearful, etc. But, the Wisdom of the Sri Guru Granth Sahib (SGGS) frees the entire humanity from this crafty Pujaaree system!
+However, the illiterate and crafty paid clergy or the Pujaaree system wants people to remain ignorant, confused, ritualistic, fearful, etc. But, the Universal, Gurmat Wisdom of the SGGS protects all from deception, Pakhand and fraud.